rinka-meltiron/MiLib/README.md

 # MiLib
-Core Analytics Libraries from Melt Iron
+These are the core Analytics Libraries from Melt Iron

+## Histogram
+### Compiling
+You should compile in two steps.